LGBTQ rights in South Korea: Public opinion

-South Koreans have become significantly more accepting of homosexuality and LGBT rights since 2010 and the onward decade, even if conservative attitudes still exist.
-Public support for same-sex marriage is growing rapidly.
+Recent data suggests public support for the legalization of same-sex marriage in South Korea is shrinking.
+Two major 2025 opinion surveys confirm this trend.
+The Hankook Research poll showed support dropping from 36% in 2021 to 31% in 2025.
+A separate Gallup Korea survey reported 34% backing legalization compared to 58% opposition, returning support levels to where they stood nearly a decade ago.
 In 2010, 31% and 21% of South Koreans in their 20s and 30s, respectively, supported the legalization of same-sex marriages.
 In 2014, these numbers had almost doubled to 60% and 40%.
 Support among people over 60, however, remained relatively unchanged (14% to 15%).
 These numbers were published by the Asan Institute for Policy Studies.

 A 2013 Gallup poll found that 39% of people believed homosexuality should be accepted by society, compared to only 18% who held this view in 2007.
 South Korea recorded the most significant shift towards greater acceptance of homosexuality among the 39 countries surveyed worldwide.
 Significantly, there was a very large age gap on this issue: in 2013, 71% of South Koreans aged between 18 and 29 believed that homosexuality should be accepted, compared to only 16% of South Koreans aged 50 and over.

 In April 2013, a Gallup poll, which was commissioned by a conservative Christian group, found that 25% of South Koreans supported same-sex marriage, while 67% opposed it and 8% did not know or refused to answer.
 However, a May 2013 Ipsos poll found that 26% of respondents were in favor of same-sex marriage and another 31% supported other forms of recognition for same-sex couples.

 A 2017 Gallup Korea poll found that 58% of Koreans were against same-sex marriage, while 34% supported it and 8% remained undecided.
 Another poll in December 2017 conducted by Gallup for MBC and the Speaker of the National Assembly reported that 41% of South Koreans thought that same-sex marriage should be allowed, 53% were against it.

 In February 2019, the "2018 Korea Social Integration Survey", which was conducted by the Korea Institute of Public Administration, revealed that those who said they "cannot accept homosexuals" fell below 50% for the first time in the survey's history.
 This percentage decreased from 62% in 2013 to 57% in 2017, to 49% in 2018.
 In 2018, the rest of those interviewed answered that they could accept them as either neighbors (31%), colleagues (15%), close friends (6%), or spouses (0.4%).